Nine-banded armadillo: Effect on the environment

 The foraging of nine-banded armadillo can cause mild damage to the root systems of certain plants.
-Skunks, cotton rats, burrowing owls, pine snakes, and rattlesnakes can be found living in abandoned armadillo burrows.
-Occasionally, the armadillo may threaten the endangered gopher tortoise by aggressively displacing them from their burrows and claiming the burrows for themselves.
-Studies have shown the fan-tailed warbler habitually follows armadillos to feed on insects and other invertebrates displaced by them.
+Skunks, cotton rats, burrowing owls, and rattlesnakes can be found living in abandoned armadillo burrows.

 They are typically hunted for their meat, which is said to taste like pork, but are more frequently killed as a result of their tendency to steal the eggs of poultry and game birds.
 This has caused certain populations of the nine-banded armadillo to become threatened, although the species as a whole is under no immediate threat.
 They are also valuable for use in medical research, as they are among the few mammals other than humans susceptible to leprosy.

-In Texas, nine-banded armadillos are raised to participate in armadillo racing, a small-scale, but well-established sport in which the animals scurry down a 40 ft track.